 It is Fedor’s wish (and something he is particularly looking forward to, as he has wanted to see this for himself since he was a young boy) to fly high enough to see the curvature of the earth and to look out at the inky-blackness of the cosmos – which can be observed from altitudes of about 25,000metres

-Fedor Konyukhov is working towards a high-altitude, record-breaking, solo, hot-air balloon flight which he plans to launch from the ‘Cosmodrome’ in Siberia, Russia.
+Fedor Konyukhov is working towards a high-altitude, record-breaking, solo, hot-air balloon flight which he plans to launch from Northam, Western Australia in April 2019.
+Second flight scheduled in Russia by September 2019.

 The high altitude balloon is to be built by Cameron Balloons in Bristol, the world’s experts in lighter-than-air flight.